jinjilynn/dva-react-hook/README.md

 The Provider component provides 'state' and 'dispatch' for subcomponents, so it's best to put the Provider component at the top level.

+However, you can use Provider multiple times in your project nested in a Provider or not nested. the component nested inside of Providers will get the state from the nearest Provider.

+If the separated Providers whose props named uniqueKey are the same share the same state, otherwise, their states are isolate from each other. uniqueKey's type is String and defaulted by 'default'.

+uniqueKey is useful for Module Federation of webpack 5.

 You can pass props(not named by models) to Provider, the props will be initialized into 'state'.
 If you want to register models synchronously,you can use props named models.

 ##### ps: the props named models must be an array